5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

  "Foo  Goo"
 ~~~

-I> Specifying a vector of text vectors is internally processed like a file with two records.
+I> Specifying a vector of text vectors is internally processed like a file with multiple records.

 Because the `.` does not match end-of-line it finds `"Foo` but then stops rather than carrying on trying to match the pattern with `Goo"`, so no hit is found.